Kapantay Ay Langit (film)

+Kapantay ay Langit is a 1994 Philippine romantic drama film directed by Joel Lamangan from a screenplay he co-wrote with Emmanuel H. Borlaza, who solely wrote the story.

 Plot

-The story revolves around Odette (Sharon Cuneta) a single mother who closed her heart from love.
-Her daughter, Cristy (Charina Scott) played matchmaker to Steve (Richard Gomez), an advertising executive whom the young girl believes to be the right person for her mother.
+The story revolves around Odette (Sharon Cuneta), a single mother who closed her heart from love.
+Her daughter, Cristy (Charina Scott), played matchmaker to Steve (Richard Gomez), an advertising executive whom the young girl believes to be the right person for her mother.